 In this comprehensive guide, we’ll go over every step to take following your denial, including choosing another option that perfectly suits your needs.

-Step 1: Find Out Why You Were Rejected
+Step 1: Why Were You Rejected by American Express Merchant Financing?

-This may very well have been the primary reason you were rejected.
-If you look a little deeper into eligibility for American Express Merchant Financing, you’ll discover that in some cases, it can actually be harder to qualify for this program than a traditional merchant cash advance.
+This might have caused your American Express Merchant Financing decline.
+Dig a little deeper into eligibility for American Express Merchant Financing.
+Sometimes it’s harder to qualify for this program than a traditional merchant cash advance.

 Here are a few factors that would likely make you ineligible for the former, but not the latter:

 Most other business lenders will not deny based solely on your personal credit score when applying for a merchant cash advance.
 This is because the decision is based on future debit and credit card transactions, as opposed to your past.
 Yet as similar as the two programs appear to be, American Express Merchant Financing and a merchant cash advance are not identical.